-Deciding to scale your business to an international level can be a somewhat daunting, yet an incredibly lucrative move to make.
-Not only can making this step increase your sales, gain new innovative ideas, improve your competitiveness, it can even motivate your workforce.
+Deciding to scale your business to an international level can be a somewhat daunting, yet incredibly lucrative move to make.
+Not only can making this step increase your sales, gain new innovative ideas, improve your competitiveness, but it can also even motivate your workforce.
 But why should you take this leap?
 What support is out there in this post-Brexit climate?
 That is exactly what we have been looking into at Scayl HQ.

 As well as the above advantages there are also some more specific rewards to take into account that only you can measure the value of.
 By taking your business to the international stage you can significantly reduce the impact of seasonal fluctuations for your industry.
-For example, a tea merchant may have increased sales when the weather is much colder, but by selling at an international level you can target your unique selling point to specific regions dependent on their climate and weather storms in your local market.
+For example, a tea merchant may have increased sales when the weather is much colder, but by selling at an international level you can target your unique selling point to specific regions depending on their climate and weather storms in your local market.

 Only 1 in 10 businesses within the UK choose to export their goods internationally.
 This may be down to risk factors such as increasing costs or barriers to trade such as language or cultural differences.
 However, the positives far outweigh the risks.
 The fact that only 10% of the United Kingdom’s businesses sell globally means that the market is much less saturated.
 The USA is the UK’s top export location, meaning that the USA is a fantastic place to start your journey due to a lack of language barriers and a huge population to target!
-Here at Scayl around 50-70% of all our sales are international, with customers this very week including Kuwait, Finland, Ireland and France.
+Here at Scayl, around 50-70% of all our sales are international, with customers this very week including Kuwait, Finland, Ireland and France.

 There are several factors to take into consideration before starting the export process, but do we have the time to put in such a large commitment?
 If business starts to boom overnight will other areas need extra levels of support to maintain a solid business infrastructure?
 This is the first thing to consider as preparation is key.
 You may need to upskill members of your team or look into extra recruitment.
 Perhaps explore the idea of forming a strong partnership with a knowledgeable courier or logistics company.
 Not only will this alleviate some pressure from your employees, but it will open up your business to a wealth of knowledge around the export process.